simonewebdesign/simonewebdesign/source/_posts/2014-09-01-install-sublime-text-3-on-linux.md

 Enjoy!

 **Update**: When I wrote this script, my motivation was that there was no easy way to install Sublime Text on Linux.
-However, nowadays there is an official repository providing builds for all the major Linux package managers: <a href="https://www.sublimetext.com/docs/3/linux_repositories.html" rel="external nofollow">see here</a>.
+However, nowadays there is an official repository providing builds for all the major Linux package managers: <a href="https://www.sublimetext.com/docs/3/linux_repositories.html" rel="external">see here</a>.